fly2abhishek/web-api-d8/slides.md

 ## Authentication
-* Session cookies is not the only way to authenticate user supported by drupal core.
+* "Session cookies" is not the only way to authenticate user supported by drupal core
-* New pluggable authentication system has been introduced.
+* New pluggable authentication system has been introduced

-##Authentication provider services
+## Authentication provider services
   Implement
   ```\Drupal\Core\Authentication\AuthenticationProviderInterface```
-   and use the 'authentication_provider' service tag.
+   and use the 'authentication_provider' service tag

 ## _auth option on routes
-  The default authentication manager (see below) enables developers to limit the set of allowed authentication mechanisms to the specified subset by specifying _auth in a route's options.
+  The default authentication manager (see below) enables developers to limit the set of allowed authentication mechanisms to the specified subset by specifying _auth in a route's options

 Example:
 ```_auth: ['basic_auth', 'cookie']```